 - Identify (i.e. Make a Hazardous Waste Determination)

-Shepherd University is a Conditionally Exempt Small Quantity Generator (CESQG) of hazardous waste per United States Environmental Protection Agency (EPA) and West Virginia Department of Environmental Protection (WV DEP) regulations.
+Shepherd University is a Conditionally Exempt Small Quantity Generator (CESQG) of hazardous waste per EPA and DEP regulations.
 As such, the University is limited on the amount of hazardous waste it may generate per month.
-If monthly hazardous waste limits are exceeded, the University would move into a higher generator category and be required to notify the WV DEP and US EPA and meet the higher generator category requirements.
-The higher the generator status, the more stringent the University is regulated.
+If monthly hazardous waste limits are exceeded, the University would move into a higher generator category.
+Consequently, Shepherd would be required to meet the more stringent requirements of a higher generator category and notify the WV DEP and US EPA of its status change.

 If you are a generator of hazardous waste, non-hazardous chemical waste or are unsure if you are a generator of hazardous waste, please contact Dustin Robbins, so that a review of your waste streams and processes can be made.

 Hazardous Waste Determination